 As a result, you need to know which type of extinguisher best suits your grill when it catches on fire.
 The wrong choice can worsen the situation and put your life in danger.

-There are 5 types of extinguishers: Water, Powder, Foam, CO2, and Wet chemicals.
+There are 5 types of fire extinguishers: Water, Powder, Foam, CO2, and Wet chemicals.

 Each extinguisher is required to be used in a different type of fire situation.
 This guide is designed to give you an overview of the different types.